Can you guess how many emotions a human can experience?

 The next time one is experiencing certain emotions (which is an energy in motion), the individual has the ability to utilize all their gathered information, and self-knowledge, to find the path towards the outcomes they desire.

-Those wishing to expand their knowledge of emotions can take a look at these further resources, including an app, worksheets (specifically for children), and a video explaining why suppressing emotions is a bad idea.
+Those wishing to expand their knowledge of emotions can take a look at these further resources, including a video explaining why suppressing emotions is a bad idea.

-There are several tools that can be utilized to help children understand their emotions.
+There are several tools that can help children understand their emotions.
 With the release of Pixar’s animated movie, Inside Out, which focuses on the emotions we feel within us, there are many materials available to start such conversations with younger kids.

-These tools include worksheets like board games, a memory journal, and ideas for kids to draw and share their feelings with parents, teachers, and other caregivers.
-(Mehlomakulu, 2015)
+These tools include worksheets like board games, a memory journal, and ideas for kids to draw and share their feelings with parents, teachers, and other caregivers (Mehlomakulu, 2015).
+You will find a wealth of these tools in our article Is Emotional Intelligence Relevant for Kids?

 This video explains why trying to suppress or ignore emotions can lead to many more problems than solutions.
 While it’s true that there are more negative emotions (shame, fear, sadness, anger, disgust) than positive ones (happiness, surprise/interest), both are vital for our survival.